mjiderhamn/classloader-leak-prevention/README.md

 To learn more about classloader leaks, their causes, types, ways to find them and known offenders, see blog series here: http://java.jiderhamn.se/category/classloader-leaks/

 ## Servlet 3.0+
-In a servlet 3.0+ environment, all you need to do is include this Maven dependency in your `.war`:
+In a Servlet 3.0+ environment, all you need to do is include this Maven dependency in your `.war`:
 ```xml
 <dependency>